A. The triumphal entry.

 b.
 Son, go work today in my vineyard: There is much to see in these simple words of the father to the son.

-Š The father appealed to him first as a son.
-The mere fact that he was the son of his father should have made him willing to do the father’s will.
+· The father appealed to him first as a son.
+Knowing he was the son of his father should have made him willing to do his will.

-Š The father asked the son to work today, not in some far distant time.
+· The father asked the son to work today, not in some distant time.

 c.
 He answered and said, “I will not,” but afterward he regretted it and went: The first son refused to work for his father.
 He didn’t want to bend to the father’s will.
 Yet later he regretted it and went.
 He spoke wrong, but did right.

 d.
 He answered and said, “I go, sir,” but he did not go: The second son said the right thing and he said it with respect (sir), but he did not do what he said he would.

 i.
 There are many churchgoers that imitate the second son.

 · They admit that the Word of God is true.

 · They intend to get serious about it someday.